04/2016 • Updated 02/04/2019

 L’Oréal has an ambitious waste management policy which goes well beyond regulatory compliance.
 The Group has therefore set itself a very stringent definition of the concept of “waste”, which includes, for example, raw material packaging or product packaging, sludge from wastewater treatment plants, etc.

-In 2017, the Group reduced the quantity of waste generated per finished product by 37% (beyond local regulatory requirements), compared to 2005, while production increased by 33% during the same period.
-Overall, it averted 1,155 tonnes of waste in 2017.
+In 2018, the Group reduced the quantity of waste generated per finished product by 37% (beyond local regulatory requirements), compared to 2005, while production increased by 38% during the same period.

 Generating less waste at source